 Ms Susan Wheeler, FCCA, Lecturer in Accounting: management and cost accounting.

 Mr Michael Woodhouse, CMA, Tutor in Business: management and cost accounting.

 We also welcome applications for short academic visits from junior and senior researchers.Unfortunately we cannot cover any expenses at this point.
 If you are interested in visiting us, please directly contact the group member that you would like to work with.

-The Accounting Group is a broad-based subject group, with research strengths in the main sub-areas of management accounting and control, integrated financial reporting and performance management.
+The Accounting Group is a broad-based subject group, with research strengths in the main sub-areas of management accounting and control, integrated financial reporting, performance management the area of voluntary disclosures (alternative performance measures, corporate social responsibility).
 There is also significant presence in the specialist areas of accounting education and the role of auditors in financial services regulation.

 Our current research projects include work in: